 Question 3 DNO’s: (c ) How successful/efficient is the issuing of these letters in terms of receiving responses from customers?

-One DNO who already communicates the prospect of disconnection in its letters, if the customer does not register with an electricity Supplier, achieves a 100% response rate when they requested unregistered consumers to appoint a Supplier.
+One DNO who already communicates the prospect of disconnection in its letters, if the customer does not register with an electricity Supplier, achieves a 100% response rate when they requested unregistered customers to appoint a Supplier.

 Another DNO who did not threaten disconnection of the supply received a 27% response rate to their recorded delivery letters.
-This DNO advised that some consumers responded with a preferred Supplier but others did not.
-Those consumers who did not appoint a Supplier were advised that the DNO cannot assist with their registration during the follow-up.
+This DNO advised that some customers responded with a preferred Supplier but others did not.
+Those customers who did not appoint a Supplier were advised that the DNO cannot assist with their registration during the follow-up.
 Another DNO did not provide a percentage but advised that the response rate was disappointingly low and another DNO that did not usually issue letters advised that they could not comment.

-The Working Group noted that the difference between the low and high response rates to the DNO’s letters appeared to be relative to the ability to threaten de-energisation which encouraged consumers to pro-actively seek to register their supply.
-The Working Group also noted that DNOs engaging consumers to resolve the issue are unable to assist the consumer with any non-standard registrations with a Supplier.
-As a result the Working Group believes the Distributors cannot help to fully ‘close the loop’ for unregistered consumers unless an industry wide process is put in place.
+The Working Group noted that the difference between the low and high response rates to the DNO’s letters appeared to be relative to the ability to threaten de-energisation which encouraged customers to pro-actively seek to register their supply.
+The Working Group also noted that DNOs engaging customers to resolve the issue are unable to assist the consumer with any non-standard registrations with a Supplier.
+As a result the Working Group believes the Distributors cannot help to fully ‘close the loop’ for unregistered customers unless an industry wide process is put in place.

 The Working Group concluded that having letters that included the prospect of de-energisation would be a key facility to support a new process.